 Skip to content

-What is Vanguard?
+What is Vanguard Anticheat?

-Vanguard is the proprietary, closed-source, ring0, kernel-level anticheat implemented exclusively in VALORANT which is currently incompatible with Wine and virtual machines, therefore Linux-based gaming as a whole.
+Vanguard is the proprietary, closed-source, ring0, kernel-level anticheat implemented in League of Legends and VALORANT which is currently incompatible with Wine and virtualisation methods, therefore also incompatible with the most popular and most accessible methods of gaming on Linux systems.

 June 2018: Official League forums post confirming GPU-passthrough and Wine compatibility